melezhik/outthentic/README.md

 # Story checks syntax

 Story check is a bunch of lines stdout should match.

-In other words this is the list of _check expressions_, not only check expressions, there are some more things like comments, blank lines, text blocks, perl expressions and generators we will talk about all of them later.

-But let's start with check expressions.
+It's convenient to talk about a _check list_ - is list of none empty lines in a story check file.

+Basically every item of check list is so called  _check expression_.

+There are other expressions could be in a check file, but we will talk about them later:

+- comments
+- blank lines
+- text blocks
+- perl expressions
+- generators

 ## Check expressions

-Story check expressions declares _what should be_ in a stdout:
+Check expressions defines _what lines stdout should have_

     # stdout
     HELLO